Victoriakaey/Victoriakaey/README.md

         I’m Jiaqi Duan, and you may also call me Victoria.
     </p>
     <p>
-        I'm a Computer Science & Engineering master’s student at UC Santa Cruz, based in the SF Bay Area, graduating in April 2026.
+        I'm a Computer Science & Engineering master’s student based in the SF Bay Area, graduating in April 2026.
     </p>
     <p>
         With a blend of backgrounds in Computer Science and Psychology, I’m passionate about creating software that combines innovative tech with thoughtful, human-centered design.
 I’m excited to find opportunities as a Software Engineer where I can contribute to meaningful, collaborative projects.